 Every AVB compliant switch between each talker and listener will then make sure sufficient bandwidth is available using SRP, making it a foundational building block of the AVB standard.
 Every switch and AVB device on the network must implement SRP and send real-time traffic at the 8 kHz pulse.
 If one of the devices on the network does not employ this standard, then real-time traffic could be potentially delayed, causing jitter in the output.

 In an AVB network, every device to and from which audio is flowing must adhere to the AVB standard.
 These devices consist of the following types:

 - AVB Talkers.
 These devices act as the source for an AVB stream, sending out audio onto the network.

 - AVB Switches.
-This is the network hub to which every Talker and Listener must be connected.
-At its most basic level, an AVB Switch analyzes and prioritizes traffic on the network.
-It should be noted that just like there can be multiple talkers and listeners on the same AVB network, there can also be multiple AVB Switches.
+This is the network hub to which every talker and listener must be connected.
+At its most basic level, an AVB switch analyzes and prioritizes traffic on the network.
+It should be noted that just as there can be multiple talkers and listeners on the same AVB network, there can also be multiple AVB switches.

 - AVB Controllers.
 A controller can be a talker, a listener, or neither.
 These devices handle routing, clock, and other settings for AVB devices using AVDECC.

 The most important rule to keep in mind when setting up an AVB network is that the talker (device sending audio) and listener (device receiving audio) must be connected to an AVB-compatible switch.